ros-workshop/mobility-plus-manipulation/README.md

  <node name="husky_abb_grab_object" pkg="husky_abb_manipulation" type="husky_abb_grab_object" output="screen"/>
 ```
 and a parameter call `move_before_grasp` set to `false`.
+Launch the file.

 **Modify the planner**

+**Action**
-Action, modify the planner.py script to obtain the desired functionality.
+ modify the planner.py script to obtain the desired functionality.
+You will need to have `slam_navigation configured properly`
 Optionally, set `move_before_grasp` to `true` and see what ot does.

-Launch the file.

 **Know issues**
 The physics in gazebo might break down after picking up one or two cubes